QT-term-TCP Terminal for G8BPQ Node

 The program is precompiled for several systems, including Raspberry PI.

-A configuration step is required to give the QT-TERM your log-in name.
+A configuration step is required to give the QT-term-TCP

 In the TARPN case, this log-in is your callsign, in lower case.

-The photos below show the sequence of configuring and running the QT-TERM.
+The photos below show the sequence of configuring and running QT-term-TCP

-Get connected to the desktop of your Raspberry PI.
+Get connected to the desktop of your Raspberry PI using

 Back to the Raspberry PI

-In the upper left of the desktop is the qt-term icon.
+In the upper left of the desktop is the QT-term-TCP

 Double click on that.